 These financial assets are recorded in the consolidated statement of financial position at fair value.
 Transaction costs directly attributable to the acquisition of the instrument are recognised as revenue or expense when the instrument is initially recognised.
-Changes in fair value and interest income are recorded under "Net gain from financial assets at fair value through profit or loss" in the consolidated income statement.
-Gains and losses arising from the derecognition of debt instruments and other financial assets at fair value through profit or loss are also reflected under "Net gain on financial assets at fair value through profit or loss" in the consolidated income statement, showing separately those related to financial assets designated at fair value upon initial recognition from those mandatorily measured at fair value.
+Changes in fair value and interest income are recorded under "Net trading gain (loss)" in the consolidated income statement.
+Gains and losses arising from the derecognition of debt instruments and other financial assets at fair value through profit or loss are also reflected under "Net trading gain (loss)" in the consolidated income statement, showing separately those related to financial assets designated at fair value upon initial recognition from those mandatorily measured at fair value.